spacebeam/research/web/torchup.org/content/pages/rules.md

 The top bots will play a single elimination bracket seeded 1-4 and 2-3.

 ### BWAPI Versions
-The following BWAPI release versions will be supported this year:
+The following BWAPI [release versions](https://torchup.org/files/bwapi.zip) will be supported this year:

 Version `4.1.2, 4.2.0, 4.4.0`.

-[click here](https://torchup.org/files/bwapi.zip), to download them on zip file.

 You are not allowed to use of other BWAPI version.